Bearly-Codes/PurdueCSGuide/An Idiot's Guide to Purdue CS.md

 You only have so much energy in the day.
 If you try to get a 4.0 and join a club and have personal projects and do hackathons and do research and become a TA and do all the things that everyone keeps telling you to do you'll fail at multiple, hate yourself, hate life, and probably end up worse off.
 You have a limited amount of time and energy with which to do academic stuff.
 The solution isn't to do more, it's to make what you're already doing do more for you.

+I'm going to present a list of things that helped me, things that I think students spend too little time on relative to their benefits, but ideally you should be able to spot these kinds of things on your own.
+Generally these opportunities are non-obvious and seem counterintuitive.
+You're in college, you should be focusing on academics, but it's probably better to spend three hours emailing professors for summer research opportunities, or spend some time cleaning up your resume, even if that comes at the cost of academic performance.

 Don't do more, do better.
 ## This Is It.
 This Is All There Is.
 "I'd like to have a girlfriend but I just don't see how I'd be able to spend any time with her" - Anonymous friend with a 4.0 GPA.